Add virtio-9p (aka VirtFS) filesystem sharing to bhyve

 Bringing this into illumos bhyve involves first porting the lib9p library ( https://github.com/conclusiveeng/lib9p ).

-Updated by Jorge Schrauwen 30 days ago
+Updated by Jorge Schrauwen about 2 years ago

 Andy asked for a bit of a explanation how I am using virtio-9p on OmniOS currently.